-Jan.
-6 committee standoffs pose new tests for post-Trump Justice Department
+Jeffrey Clark deposition moved back to Dec.
+16, Jan.
+6 committee says

 “It’s a criminal statute, so it punishes recalcitrance, but it doesn’t produce the document,” said Brand, who is representing one of Trump’s former aides, Dan Scavino, before the committee.
 “You can have the satisfaction of sending someone to jail but you may not get the information you’re seeking.”

-‘Pure insanity’: How Trump and his allies pressured the Justice Deptartment to help overturn the election
+‘Pure insanity’: How Trump and his allies pressured the Justice Department to help overturn the election

 Invoking the Fifth Amendment right against self-incrimination could be devastating to Clark’s legal career and public reputation.
 But he would hardly be the first former government official to use that option in response to congressional questions.